tensorlayer/SRGAN/README.md

 <!---
 ⚠️ This repo will be merged into example folder of [tensorlayer](https://github.com/zsdonghao/tensorlayer) soon.
 -->
-🚀🚀🚀🚀🚀🚀 **THIS PROJECT WILL BE CLOSED AND MOVED TO [THIS FOLDER](https://github.com/tensorlayer/tensorlayer/tree/master/examples) IN NEXT MONTH.**
+🚀🚀🚀🚀🚀🚀 **THIS PROJECT WILL BE CLOSED AND MOVED TO [THIS FOLDER](https://github.com/tensorlayer/tensorlayer/tree/master/examples) IN A MONTH.**

-🚀🚀🚀🚀🚀🚀 **THIS PROJECT WILL BE CLOSED AND MOVED TO [THIS FOLDER](https://github.com/tensorlayer/tensorlayer/tree/master/examples) IN NEXT MONTH.**
+🚀🚀🚀🚀🚀🚀 **THIS PROJECT WILL BE CLOSED AND MOVED TO [THIS FOLDER](https://github.com/tensorlayer/tensorlayer/tree/master/examples) IN A MONTH.**

-🚀🚀🚀🚀🚀🚀 **THIS PROJECT WILL BE CLOSED AND MOVED TO [THIS FOLDER](https://github.com/tensorlayer/tensorlayer/tree/master/examples) IN NEXT MONTH.**
+🚀🚀🚀🚀🚀🚀 **THIS PROJECT WILL BE CLOSED AND MOVED TO [THIS FOLDER](https://github.com/tensorlayer/tensorlayer/tree/master/examples) IN A MONTH.**

 <!--More cool Computer Vision applications such as pose estimation and style transfer can be found in this [organization](https://github.com/tensorlayer).**
 -->